-Without the tenors, as with any of the other three parts, the chord would sound incomplete and rather plain.
+Without the tenors, as with any of the other three parts, the chords would sound incomplete and rather plain.
 It is commonly said that the role of the tenors is to add the 'sparkle' to the sound, but a good tenor knows that there is much more to it than that!

-As the range is the highest, tenor notes can more easily be heard, so in a barbershop chorus there really only need to be a few accurate tenors.
-The part therefore suits confident and maybe more experienced singers (who have sung in a choir before and can learn to sing their part accurately by themselves).
+As the range is the highest, tenor notes can more easily be heard, so in a barbershop chorus there needs to be just a few accurate tenors.
+The part therefore suits confident and maybe more experienced singers who have sung in a choir before and can learn to sing their part accurately by themselves.
 If it turns out that your voice is especially suited to this part, that's where you'll be placed!

 A good lead will hold the audience in the palm of her hand.